Threemilestone: Amenities

-In Threemilestone itself there is a central area of shops and facilities which includes a Spar shop, a Co-Op Supermarket, a baker, Fish & Chip Shop (Kellaway´s Fish and Chips), Butchers, Chemist, Doctor's Surgery (Lander Medical Practise), Launderette, Hair Salon (Lowenek Hair and Beauty), Barbers (Threemilestone Barber Shop), Post Office, Community Centre, Victoria Inn (Public House), and Social Club, Methodist church, a Dental Practice, and a Chinese takeaway.
+In Threemilestone itself, there is a central area of shops and facilities, which includes a Spar shop, a Co-Op Supermarket, a baker (Warrens), fish & chip shop (Kellaway´s Fish and Chips), butchers, chemist, doctor's surgery (Lander Medical Practice), launderette, hair salon (Lowenek Hair and Beauty), barbers (Threemilestone Barber Shop), post office, community centre, Victoria Inn (Public House), and social club, Methodist church, a dental practice, and a Chinese takeaway.

 Threemilestone is also the location for a park-and-ride scheme that serves the A390.
 The park-and-ride resulted in an estimated removal of 118,000 cars from the road during its first 9 months of operation.
 The park and ride is, therefore, an important piece of infrastructure, for the residents of Threemilestone and people travelling into Truro.

 It is also home to the West Truro Retail Park, including: Poundstretcher, Home Bargains, Oak furnitureland, DFS, Wickes and Matalan.